 Machiavelli was also a contemporary of the infamous Borgia family, particularly Pope Alexander VI and his sons Cesare and Juan.
 The ruthless tactics employed by the Borgias to gain and maintain power in Renaissance Italy deeply impressed Machiavelli.
 Many believe his work The Prince was inspired by Cesare Borgia’s rise and fall.

 Overall, Machiavelli’s thought was shaped as much by his interactions with historical figures like the Medicis and Borgias as by the theoretical treatises and histories he produced.
 His personal experiences amidst the power struggles, treachery and violence at the heart of Italian Renaissance politics led him to pioneer a new “realistic” approach that prioritized the pragmatic goals of the state over conventional morality.

-Though best remembered today for his writings, Machiavelli’s life intersected with the major political, religious and intellectual currents of his time.
+Though best remembered today for his writings on political strategy, Machiavelli’s life intersected with the major political, religious and intellectual currents of his time.
 His prominent place within Renaissance society gave him a unique vantage point from which to observe and critique the bitter realities of power, authority, and governance.

 Cesare Borgia (1475-1507)